-- 5.2.3 Submission to State Gaming Agency The Applicant shall also submit an application for a Determination of Suitability along with required releases to the State Gaming Agency. - 5.2.4 Application Contents At a minimum, and regardless of whether the information is relevant for the type of License applied for, the Application shall contain the following information: - (1) The full name (and other names ever used), address, telephone number, age, birth date and place, citizenship, gender, and social security number or business identification number of the Applicant. - (2) If the Applicant has resided at his current address for less than five years, his previous addresses; and if the Applicant has been issued more than one driver's license number within the last five years, each driver's license number. - (3) The name, address and telephone number of the Licensee for whom he will work and the specific location at which he will be employed.
-A description of the job, task, or service the Applicant will provide. - (4) The names and addresses of the Applicant's Immediate Family. - (5) The Applicant's criminal and civil record, if any, and an explanation of any crimes for which he has been convicted or civil suits he has lost, or to which he has entered a plea of nolo contendere.
+- 5.2.3 Submission to State Gaming Agency The Applicant shall also submit an application for a Determination of Suitability along with required releases to the State Gaming Agency. - 5.2.4 Application Contents At a minimum, and whether the information is relevant for the type of License applied for, the Application shall contain the following information: - (1) The full name, other names used oral or written), address, telephone number, age, birth date and place, citizenship, gender, and social security number or business identification number of the Applicant. - (2) Currently and for the previous five (5) years; business and employment positions held, ownership interests in those businesses, business and residential addresses, and driver's license numbers.
+If the Applicant has been issued more than one (1) driver's license number within the last five (5) years, each driver's license number. - (3) The name, address and telephone number of the Licensee for whom he will work and the specific location at which he will be employed.
+A description of the job, task, or service the Applicant will provide. - (4) The names and addresses of the Applicant's Immediate Family. - (5) The Applicant's criminal and civil record, if any, and an explanation of any crimes for which he has been convicted or civil suits he has lost, or to which he has entered a plea of nolo contendere. - (i) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date of disposition, if any; - (ii) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) within ten (10) years of the date of the application, the name and address of the court involved and the date of disposition, if any; - (iii) For each criminal charge (excluding minor traffic violations), whether or not there is a conviction, if such criminal charge is within ten (10) years of the date of the application, and is not otherwise listed pursuant to paragraphs (5)(i) - (ii) of this section, the criminal charge, the name and address of the court involved and the date and disposition.